GormBruunAndresen/PyMAA/docs/search_methods/search_methods.md

 The MAA method relies on the computation of the convex hull of the polytope, defined by the vertices.
 The search directions are set as the face-normal directions, and the analysis stops when the volume of the convex hull stops changing significantly.

+First introduced in the paper [Modeling all alternative solutions for highly renewable energy systems](https://doi.org/10.1016/j.energy.2021.121294).

 **Pros**

 - The convex hull of the polytope is well-defined by the quickhull algorithm